Donate in Memory

 Dramatic cliffs, hay meadows brimming with flowers, vast expanses of sandy beaches, bluebell-filled woods – there’s no better way to remember someone who loved Yorkshire and loved wildlife than to help protect our precious landscapes.

-When you make an in-memory donation to Yorkshire Wildlife Trust, you can rest assured that you are making a real difference, helping us look after over 100 wild reserves, inspire the next generation and stand up for wildlife wherever it’s endangered.
+When you make an in-memory donation to Yorkshire Wildlife Trust, you can rest assured that you are making a real difference; helping us to look after over 100 wild reserves, inspire the next generation and stand up for wildlife wherever it’s endangered.

 How to donate

 We work with you to make sure that making an in-memory donation is as easy as possible.
 Often churches or funeral directors are happy to collect and send donations to us, other families prefer to do so themselves.
 Cheques should be payable to Yorkshire Wildlife Trust and sent to 1, St George’s Place, York, YO24 1GN with a note letting us know who the donation is in memory of and who we should thank.
 Alternatively you can donate here or set up an in-memory Justgiving page.

 What kind of donation is right for me?

 Many families choose to make a general donation to Yorkshire Wildlife Trust, and these are always gratefully received and of enormous benefit to our work.
 General donations enable us to respond quickly to threats and opportunities as well as carrying on our valuable day-to-day conservation work.
 If a particular reserve is very special to you and your family then you may wish to consider donating a gift of money to be spent on maintenance and upkeep on that reserve; alternatively, you may like to donate towards one of our projects or an aspect of our work.
 One family wanted to honour the happiness their parents found walking at Brockadale Nature Reserve by donating money towards woodland management there; another donated to an appeal to buy land in the Yorkshire Dales in memory of many happy days together in the countryside.